 By Jack Perconte

 Former major league baseball player, Jack Perconte gives baseball hitting tips and batting practice advice for ballplayers of all ages.
-His baseball hitting lessons advice can be found at http://www.baseballhittinglessons.com/baseball.
+His baseball hitting lessons, books and advice can be found at http://www.baseballhittinglessons.com/baseball.
 Jack is the author of two books, The Making of a Hitter and Raising an Athlete - his parenting blog and books can be found at http://positiveparentinginsports.com.

 Article Source: http://EzineArticles.com/?expert=Jack_Perconte

 Derek Jeter Hurricane Hitting Machine by SKLZ

 Welcome to the Hurricane Hitting Machine Blog for Baseball Coaches, Players and Parents.
 Our daily posts can help you get the most out of your baseball drills and team practices.
 Our free baseball articles, baseball coaching tips, and baseball drills can help your baseball player or baseball team improve.
 Our archive has hundreds of articles related to baseball training and baseball practice.